-SEATTLE — A fall storm brought heavy rain, high winds and more mountain snow to western Washington.
+SEATTLE — A fall storm brought heavy rain and high winds to western Washington, leaving thousands without power for at least part of the day on Monday.

 Warnings and advisories were in effect for much of the Puget Sound lowlands from early Monday morning to the afternoon.